Aquafortis/woo-align-buttons/tags/3.5.6/README.txt

 * Upgrade to remove WC version warning.

 = 3.1.1 =
-* No need to upgrade.
+* No need to upgrade